MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/PayrollUS.md

     If the amount must be reported in multiple locations on the W-2 statement, use the browse buttons to select an additional location, and enter the appropriate box number and label.
 You can specify as many as four locations.

-    The Report as Wages field is available only for the Business Expense pay type.
-You can skip this step if the pay type isn't a business expense.

 1. Choose Save to store the pay code.

 2. Choose File \>\> Print to print a Company Pay Codes List to verify your information.